Policies and Procedures

 - Books are borrowed for a limited period of time, and the length of the loan period – usually 4-6 weeks – is determined by the lending library.
 Renewals are often granted, at the discretion of the lending library.
 You may request renewal online, from your personal ILLiad page, or by contacting the ILL dept. by email or phone, a few days before the due date.
 You are responsible for the material you borrowed until you have returned it to the library, and you will be required to pay any charges set by the lender if the item is lost or damaged while in your possession.
-You are expected to pick up the book at the Pace University library of your choice, with one exception: ILL books will be sent directly to the homes of Distance Education students via UPS or US mail.
+You are expected to pick up and return the book at the Pace University library of your choice.

 - Articles, or photocopies, from journals and magazines, or chapters from books that are not available at the Pace University Library, can also be requested through ILL.
 It takes anywhere from one day to 2 or 3 weeks to obtain the items.
 Delivery methods vary: You may pick up the article, or choose electronic delivery via ILLiad, or ask us to email you the article.
 Articles for faculty can be mailed to their offices at their request, and articles requested by Distance Education students are mailed to their homes.

 - Dissertations are often available for loan.
 But they are unique items and often the issuing institution’s policy disallows loans of dissertations.
 In such cases, the patron can request us to purchase a copy of the dissertation through Dissertation Express.
-Currently, if purchased via the ILL service, the cost of a dissertation is $37 for a pdf version accessible through a web download, which the patron will be expected to pay.
-An unbound paper copy can also be ordered (for a slightly higher fee of $44) will arrive in a few days and is yours to keep.
+Currently, if purchased via the ILL service, the cost of a dissertation is $31 for a pdf version accessible through a web download, which the patron will be expected to pay.
+An unbound paper copy can also be ordered (for a slightly higher fee of $33) will arrive in a few days and is yours to keep.
 A patron can also purchase a dissertation on his own, payable by credit card.
-Logon to: UMI's Dissertation Express Service.
+Logon to: ProQuest's Dissertations Service.

 NOTE: Please check the Pace Library Catalog before you submit an ILL request.
 Requests for items which are available in our libraries will NOT be processed, but will be returned to the patron.